research-team/robot-dream/doc/architecture.md

 - Validation of overall reverse translation process
 - Transfer of rule based behavior strategies into a robotic system.

-Overall translation validation is based on overall statistical analysis of the semantically tagged rNN of a sleeping brain highlighting most important neuronal connections using semantic mapping to the key concepts.
+Overall translation validation is based on overall statistical analysis of the semantically tagged rNN of a sleeping brain highlighting most important neuronal connections using **semantic tagging** to the key concepts.

----
-**Add semantic mapping process here**
----

 ##HLD